-Changing your 3D printer firmware can sometimes be a tricky process.
-Check out the pros and cons of changing it, tips on how to change it, and the most common firmware choices.
+Changing your 3D printer firmware can be a tricky.
+Learn the pros and cons of changing it, how to change it, and the most common firmware choices.

 Firmware, like its name implies, is the bridge between the hardware and software of a computer system.
 When software sends commands to the hardware of a computer system, the firmware interprets and translates the software commands into a form that is recognizable by the hardware.